Ensembl/ensembl-tools/scripts/id_history_converter/README.txt

                     IDs.
 The default is to read the list from standard input.

+    --host          (Optional) Database host (defaults to public ensembldb)

+    --user          (Optional) User for the database connection

+    --port          (Optional) Port number for the database connection

+    --pass          (Optional) Password for the database connection

     --help    / -h  To see this text.

 Example usage: